tBlabs/ReactBoilerplate/readme.md

 # Things I don't like
 - adding styles for component requires project rebuild (to build d.ts files), maybe there is an VSC extension for that?
 - name TYPES for interfaces symbols.
 I need a better one

+# Tools
+- `Jest` from Visual Studio Code extensions
+- `ncu` to update all npm packages at once
+Use `npm ls -g --depth 0` to check list of all globally installed tools.